 The best thing about both these tools is that you can work on a social account with multiple people without having to disclose any passwords, and they’re both robust tools (in terms of security).
 However, when it comes to user permissions for each team member, Hootsuite is more granular in its approach, with the intention of letting you scale up the usage of the platform without compromising on security.

 Both Buffer and Hootsuite have a number of plugins and extensions that you can install and use on your personal browsers and favorite apps.
 You can easily share content through these extensions, even if you’re on another social platform.
 For instance, if you have the Buffer extension installed on your browser, you can send tweets to Buffer or schedule retweets whenever you log into Twitter or Tweetdeck (you also have similar features for Facebook too).
 You can find the long list of Buffer extensions here.
-Hootsuite, on the other hand, has a big focus on its main plugin called Hootlet, which lets you share content from anywhere on the web.
+On the other hand, Hootsuite has a big focus on its main plugin, Hootlet, which lets you share content from anywhere on the web.